secwexen/secwexen/README.md

 - Participated in several CTFs and cybersecurity competitions.
 - Contributed to open-source security tools.
 - I write technical notes and conduct research on ethical hacking.
-- Published articles on security blogs.
+- I regularly follow and read articles published on cybersecurity blogs.
 - Conducts research in network security, reverse engineering, and malware analysis.
 - Performed vulnerability analyses and developed Proof of Concept (PoC) exploits.